 12. Double Check Everything Fits

-Double-check to make sure all mitred edges fit perfectly together and everything is nice and square.
+Double-check to ensure all mitred edges fit perfectly together, and everything is nice and square.
 If any adjustments need to be made, you can easily pull the oval nails out and readjust.
 Once everything fits perfectly, hammer all existing nails all the way in.

 13. Use Nail Punch